Antonboom/tinkoff-invest-robot-contest-2022/README.md

 Strategies statistic is exported in Prometheus and displayed via Grafana dashboards.

-For run with visuzalization need to enable metrics:
+For run with visualization need to enable metrics:
 ```toml
 [metrics]
 enabled = true